 What Causes Exotropia?

-Parents and/or family members are typically the first people to notice exotropia in a child.
-Those who do not develop this condition until later in life may notice the change in their eyes’ appearance while looking in the mirror or after experiencing symptoms, and most commonly by having others tell them their eye is turning out
+Parents and other family members are typically the first people to notice exotropia in a child.
+Those who develop this condition later in life may notice the change in their eyes’ appearance while looking at old photos of themselves, after experiencing symptoms, and most commonly by having others tell them their eye is turning out

 - Experiences exotropia more than 50 percent of each day

 - Experiences significant symptoms (squinting, eye strain, etc.)

 - Experiences an increase in the frequency and duration of episodes

 - Experiences significant exotropia when looking at objects that are near

 - Appears to be experiencing a decrease in binocular vision (depth perception)

 During the procedure, the eye muscle is exposed by making a small incision in the tissue covering the eye.
 The appropriate muscles are then repositioned in order to allow the eye to move properly.
 This procedure is usually performed under general anesthesia.